Graphic: Indian stocks falter as growth concerns eclipse election euphoria

 Despite these concerns, Indian shares are trading at a steep premium to other emerging market peers.

-Graphic: Valuation of Asian equities tmsnrt.rs/2Yqemg6
+Graphic: Valuation of Asian equities https://tmsnrt.rs/2Yqemg6

 Reporting By Patturaja Murugaboopathy; Editing by Vidya Ranganathan & Kim Coghill